 Students who are enrolled at UGA, Athens Tech and other universities, colleges and technical schools participate in the student volunteer program at Piedmont Athens Regional.

 Student volunteers are placed during the first week of each semester.
 Student volunteers then work at least three hours per week for the remaining 15 weeks of the academic semester.

 Students are encouraged to continue working during breaks from school (such as winter holiday break, Spring Break, etc.) and to return for consecutive semesters of service.

-ARMC does not set up one-time observations/visits for student volunteers.
-ARMC also does not allow credit for volunteer hours toward court-related community service assignments.
+Piedmont Athens Regional does not set up one-time observations/visits for student volunteers.
+We also do not allow credit for volunteer hours toward court-related community service assignments.